menu

 Forreston is a very small village located in the state of Illinois.
 With a population of 1,416 people and just one neighborhood, Forreston is the 635th largest community in Illinois.

-Forreston is a blue-collar town, with 42.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Forreston is generally considered to be a blue-collar town.
+42.32% of the Forreston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Forreston is a village of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Forreston who work in office and administrative support (8.46%), sales jobs (8.27%), and maintenance occupations (8.27%).

 Forreston is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.